 ~ # esxcli network vswitch dvs vmware vxlan network mac list --vds-name=Compute_VDS --vxlan-id=5000 Inner MAC Outer MAC Outer IP Flags ----------------- ----------------- -------------- -------- 00:50:56:a6:23:ae 00:50:56:6a:65:c2 192.168.250.52 00000111

 ~ # esxcli network vswitch dvs vmware vxlan network mac list --vds-name=Compute_VDS --vxlan-id=5001 Inner MAC Outer MAC Outer IP Flags ----------------- ----------------- -------------- -------- 02:50:56:56:44:52 00:50:56:6a:65:c2 192.168.250.52 00000101 00:50:56:f0:d7:e4 00:50:56:6a:65:c2 192.168.250.52 00000111

 What to do next

-On the hosts where NSX edge appliances are first deployed, NSX enables automatic VM startup/shutdown.
-If the appliance VMs are later migrated to other hosts, the new hosts might not have automatic VM startup/shutdown enabled.
-For this reason, VMware recommends that you check all hosts in the cluster to make sure that automatic VM startup/shutdown is enabled.
-See http://pubs.vmware.com/vsphere-60/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc%2FGUID-5FE08AC7-4486-438E-AF88-80D6C7928810.html.
+When you install an NSX Edge Appliance, NSX enables automatic VM startup/shutdown on the host if vSphere HA is disabled on the cluster.
+If the appliance VMs are later migrated to other hosts in the cluster, the new hosts might not have automatic VM startup/shutdown enabled.
+For this reason, when you install NSX Edge Appliances on clusters that have vSphere HA disabled, you must preferably check all hosts in the cluster to make sure that automatic VM startup/shutdown is enabled.
+See "Edit Virtual Machine Startup and Shutdown Settings" in vSphere Virtual Machine Administration.